Service User Stories

 Since working with Sandra and my GP I am feeling much calmer in myself.
 I am no longer approaching a day out, trip to the dentist or those everyday life experiences that are normal seen as a disaster but something, that although may still seem a challenge I now change my way of thinking and it does work!

 Recognising my problems has made a big difference in how I see them.
-One of the first steps in working with the problems that I do have is to externalize them, to see them as separate from myself and not something that is me!
+One of the first steps in working with the problems that I do have is to externalise them, to see them as separate from myself and not something that is me!
 When I now feel anxious, I am now beginning to understand that anxiety is separate from me.
-Anxiety is like a big, bullying chaotic mess that stands behind me whispering ‘what if?’ questions which makes me question and doubt myself.
+Anxiety is like a big, bullying chaotic mess that stands behind me whispering "what if?" questions which makes me question and doubt myself.
 I can think of so many times anxiety has lowered my confidence, caused low mood and stress.
 I am now fighting back!
-Instead of letting my anxiety build a very negative image of myself in my mind, I will now say things like ‘my anxiety is playing up today’.
-Taking this attitude is actually helping to promote a higher self-esteem and making me feel almost ‘normal’ (whatever ‘normal’ is perceived to be!)
+Instead of letting my anxiety build a very negative image of myself in my mind, I will now say things like "my anxiety is playing up today".
+Taking this attitude is actually helping to promote a higher self-esteem and making me feel almost "normal" (whatever "normal" is perceived to be!)

 The idea of change may be hard to imagine and it does involve keeping at it and trying not to slip into my old ways.
 It is not going to be a simple fix as making changes is a challenge but I will continue to strive to put into practice all that I have been supported to do.
 My desire to want a happier more fulfilled life is my goal.
 When times are a little tough or those NATs try to bully me I feel I now have the tools in which I can apply to keep me on track.
 It?s almost like my own little survival kit.
 You can't see it but I know that it is there!